paritytech/substrate-api-sidecar/README.md

 ## Configuration

-To use a specific env profile (here for instance a profile called 'env.sample'):
+To use a specific env profile (here for instance a profile called '.env.sample'):

 ```bash
 NODE_ENV=sample yarn start